Your browser is not supported or outdated so some features of the site might not be available.

 7.2 Sports/Fitness

 The Beats Studio3 are decent for sports.
 They're comfortable and stable enough to exercise with.
 They're also wireless with a great range, so you can leave your phone on a bench while you run or have a fixed Bluetooth source.
-However, they can make your ears a bit warm and sweaty after a good 30 minutes of working out.
-They also lack an IP rating for water resistance.
+However, they can make your ears a bit warm and sweaty throughout your workout.
+They also lack an IP rating for water resistance, though this is to be expected for over-ear headphones.

 Pros